Culturally responsive health care education is the process of learning to provide excellent health care to patients from diverse populations.

 - Links to relevant University and College of Medicine policies on diversity, equity and inclusion

 Faculty may also request a consultation on course development or assistance planning an event by emailing Dr. Katharine Dalke at firstname.lastname@example.org.

-With questions or concerns about the educational curriculum or culture, email Dr. Katharine Dalke at email@example.com or fill out the learner mistreatment reporting form.
+With questions or feedback about the educational curriculum or inclusive culture, email Dr. Katharine Dalke at email@example.com or fill out the curriculum and culture feedback form.
 Reports made through the form may be submitted anonymously.